-The principle is very simple, the camera/light is carried on top of a vehicle, each time deer are seen the vehicle stops, the sighting is recorded and the vehicle moves on.
+The principle is very simple, the camera/light is carried in or on top of a vehicle, each time deer are seen the vehicle stops, the sighting is recorded and the vehicle moves on.

 When organising such a count there are a number of things that have to be considered:

-Before the count

-- It is sensible to arrange for alternate dates to account for weather, equipment failure etc - The camera/light user must be familiar with the equipment and practiced at recognising deer while using it. - A coordinator should ensure that: - A risk assessment has been carried out and recorded - All participants are aware of the objectives of the count, - Equipment is available /functioning - Results can be recorded and disseminated - Equipment required: - Vehicle, usually a pick-up with a safety cage that will allow the camera/light to be operated safely while the vehicle is moving - Camera/light and operator - GPS receiver capable of recording track and waypoint
+- Before the count It is sensible to arrange for alternate dates to account for weather, equipment failure etc. - The camera/light user must be familiar with the equipment and practiced at recognising deer while using it. - A coordinator should ensure that a risk assessment has been carried out and recorded. - All participants are aware of the objectives of the count. - Equipment is available/functioning. - Results can be recorded and disseminated.

+Equipment required

+- Vehicle, usually a pick-up or UTV with a safety cage that will allow the camera/light to be operated safely while the vehicle is moving. - Camera/light and operator. - Mobile phone with GPS capability or similar GPS tracker. - Recording equipment.

-- Recording form and writing equipment - Repeater monitor for truck cab (desirable but not essential) - The driver(s) must know the area intimately both from a health and safety point of view and to follow a route that gives full coverage but avoids counting the same deer twice. - The minimum number of people involved is 2 but if the count will take a long time or if extra data is required for TI counts, then in addition to the driver and camera/light operator it helps to have a second person on top of the vehicle and a recorder sitting with the driver.
-It is useful if the crew can switch places from time to time during long nights. - Map the route and preferably drive it during the day.
+The driver(s) must know the area intimately both from a health and safety point of view and to follow a route that gives full coverage but avoids counting the same deer twice.

+Map the route and preferably drive it during the day.
 This should help to ensure that the planned track is safe and that the likelihood of driving deer ahead of the vehicle or double counting is avoided.

 The area that can be covered in a 3-5 hour night is around 20 square kilometres (2,000 hectares or 5,000 acres) where access is good.
-Ideally it should be possible to repeat the route if future counts are required. - The best time to carry out night counts is when the natural vegetation and crops are low.
-At these times of year it can be very cold for the crew on top of the vehicle. - Because the distances covered may be large there are often a number of different landowners involved.
-Often individual landowners prefer to use observers/drivers who are known to them.
-Access to private land must be agreed.
-There may be an element of confidentiality to the results, all participants should be aware of this. - Always inform the Police and any other relevant persons when a night time census is to take place.
+Ideally it should be possible to repeat the route if future counts are required.

+The best time to carry out night counts is when the natural vegetation and crops are low.

+Because the distances covered may be large there are often a number of different landowners involved, so access to private land must be agreed with all relevant parties.

+There may be an element of confidentiality to the results, all participants should be aware of this.
+Always inform any relevant persons when a night time census is to take place, such as any tenants, gamekeepers and often the local police.
-During the count

-- Speed should be slow enough for area to be scanned thoroughly and not cause a risk of injury to the camera/light user, particularly on uneven terrain or rough tracks. - Crew must keep a watch for dangerous ground and overhanging branches.
+During the count, speed should be slow enough for area to be scanned thoroughly and not cause a risk of injury to the camera/light user, particularly on uneven terrain or rough tracks.

+All involved must keep a watch for dangerous ground and any potentially dangerous obstacles.

-- Provided deer in the area have not become shy of vehicles at night the vehicle headlights can be kept on.
-Where necessary either sidelights or no lights may be appropriate but this will slow progress and extreme care must be taken to stick to safe routes. - At each sighting of deer the vehicle stops, details of deer, name of location and GPS waypoint are recorded.
-If driving in public places avoid pointing the camera/light at people, houses and vehicles. - Drive the planned route as far as possible.
-Disregard any deer that could possibly have been counted twice.
+Provided deer in the area have not become shy of vehicles at night, the vehicle headlights can be kept on.
+Where necessary either sidelights or no lights may be appropriate, but this will slow progress and extreme care must be taken to stick to safe routes.

+At each sighting of deer, the vehicle stops, details of deer, name of location and GPS Location are recorded.

+If driving in public places avoid pointing the camera/light at people, houses and vehicles.
-After the count

-The coordinator should make sure that all paperwork is retrieved and any double counts eliminated.
+After the count the coordinator should make sure that all data is retrieved and any double counts eliminated.
 It should be possible to give a brief account of results before everyone leaves, giving due regard to confidentiality.